Skip to Content

 2-You need to be consistent in screening tenants and should have the standards for every tenant.
 You should be following the best practices for every prospective tenant who are applying to rent your property.
 You should get related information, referrals, documents, and fees.
 It is best to treat everyone with dignity and respect.

-3-Let’s assume that everyone is working for the HUD or they are trying to accuse you of the discrimination.
-You need to be extremely careful about what you are going to say anything to people in person, on phone, and in rentals ads as discussed above.
+3-Let’s assume that everyone is working for the HUD or that they are trying to accuse you of discrimination.
+You need to be extremely careful about what you are going to say anything to people in person, on the phone, and in rental ads, as discussed above.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.